cslant/laravel-like-docs/getting-started/configuration.md

 ---
 title: Configuration Laravel Like
 description: All configuration for Laravel Like package to get started with it.
 Create interactions, set up the environment, and get the package ready for use.
+keywords: ["laravel Laravel Like", "configuration", "Laravel Like configuration", 'get started', 'Laravel Like get started']
 tags: ["Configuration", "Get Started", "Laravel Like Configuration", "Create Interactions", "Environment Setup", "Laravel Like Package", "Likes", "Dislikes", "Favorites", "Stars", "Upvotes", "Downvotes", "Reactions", "Votes"]
 ---